Notimatica/docs/examples.md

   You can always emulate this process by setting `emulate` option.
 It can be useful if you want to test compatibility or our functionality before you connect to us.

-  This option makes using project ID optional so emulation process will be acting like your site is fully HTTPS.
-So no popups.
+  This option makes using Project ID optional so emulation process will be acting like your site is fully HTTPS.
+So there will be no popup windows.

   ```javascript
   var Notimatica = Notimatica || [];